pivotal-cf/docs-pks/backup-and-restore-nsxt.hbs.md

 ## Testing Procedure

-The following test scenario assumes TKGI is installed on vSphere with NSX-T 3.0, and that a full backup of NSX Manager has been performed.
+The following test scenario assumes {{ vars.product_short }} is installed on vSphere with NSX-T 3.0, and that a full backup of NSX Manager has been performed.
 This scenario tests the restoration of NSX.

 1. Verify NSX connectivity by testing access to a deployed Kubernetes application that is fronted by a service of type LoadBalancer.
 This verifies that the NSX load balancer is functioning correctly.
 1. Shut down all 3 NSX Manager VMs, and delete them.
 1. Deploy a new NSX Manager node.
-For more information, refer to the [NSX for TKGI installation documentation](./nsxt-3-0-install.html).
+For more information, refer to the [NSX for {{ vars.product_short }} installation documentation](./nsxt-3-0-install.html).
 1. Restore the NSX Manager configuration from the backup.
 See See [Restore a Backup]( https://techdocs.broadcom.com/us/en/vmware-cis/nsx/nsxt-dc/3-2/administration-guide/backing-up-and-restoring-the-nsx-manager/restore-a-backup.html) in the NSX-T documentation.
 1. Add 2 additional Managers.